Skip to Content

 • Timing Your Mowing Task

 Patience in lawn maintenance pays off.
-The best practice is naturally to wait for the grass to dry before mowing.
+The best practice is to wait for the grass to dry naturally before mowing.
 To ensure optimal results, you should wait between 2 and 5 hours after mild dew or light rain showers before mowing.
-However, after a heavy rainfall, it’s advisable to wait at least a day.
+However, after heavy rainfall, waiting at least a day is advisable.

-The best time to cut your grass is typically in the mid-morning when the dew has dried, but before the sun is at its peak.
+The best time to cut your grass is typically mid-morning when the dew has dried but before the sun is at its peak.
 The sun and wind will assist in drying the grass and lessen the likelihood of the mower blades tearing or bruising the grass blades.

 • Practice Patience for a Healthy Lawn